-Carnival Cruise Line is one of the biggest cruise lines in the world by passenger capacity with its fleet of 25 ships.
-Although its ‘fun ships’ predominately attract Americans, the cruise line sails around in the world in regions like Alaska, Caribbean, Mexico and Australia.
+Carnival Cruise Line is one of the biggest cruise lines in the world by passenger capacity with its fleet of 27 ships.
+Although its ‘fun ships’ predominately attract Americans, the cruise line sails around the world in regions like Alaska, Caribbean, Mexico and Australia.

-Carnival also aims to offer the most affordable cruises, with plenty of options for short getaways, spring breaks or weekend trips.
-Nothing onboard feels too pretentious, you’ll be having too much fun for that, anyways!
+Carnival also aims to offer the most affordable cruises, with plenty of options for short getaways, spring breaks, or weekend trips.
+Nothing onboard feels too pretentious, you’ll be having too much fun for that, anyway!

 If you like grubby food, like juicy burgers and crispy chicken tenders, you’ll certainly love all of the complimentary dining options on Carnival.
 For the price point, the cruise line gets it right.
 You can also indulge nightly with some of the best chocolate melting cake at sea - there, I said it!